FineTunersJU/Amazon_HackOn/README.md

-# **Amazon_HackOn**
+# **Amazon_HackOn 2022**

+##Customer trust

+One of the key elements to increase customer stickiness and trust with the Amazon brand is delivering the right product to the right customer at the right time.
+This involves identifying and removing counterfeit products off the shelf,

-The models because of their size cannot be uploaded here so they have been uploaded to Google Driven,links to what have been given below
+P.S. - The models because of their size cannot be uploaded here so they have been uploaded to Google Driven,links to what have been given below

 # Objective